 Since its inception in 1966 the primary function of the D.C.
-Bail Agency has been to serve as a neutral fact-finding organization, assisting judges and magistrates by providing information needed in the pretrial release process.
+Pretrial Services Agency has been to serve as a neutral fact-find-ing organization, assisting judges and magistrates by providing information needed in the pretrial release process.
 This activity consists of two stages: First, background information is gathered from the arrestees, references and various criminal justice sources.
 Second, a recommendation is formulated by applying objective standards to the individual circumstances of each arrestee.

 The process begins with an interview of the arrestee.
-In the case of an arrestee charged with a misdemeanor, 2/ and otherwise eligible for release on a citation, the interview will probably be conducted over the telephone from a local police station.
+In the case of an arrestee charged with a misdemeanor, and otherwise eligible for release on a citation, the interview will probably be conducted over the telephone from a local police station.
 For those not eligible for this form of early release, Agency personnel conduct interviews either at the Central Cellblock (the overnight holding facility in the Police Department) or the Court Cellblock.

-The interview is initiated with a "Miranda" warning," explaining the arrestee's rights as well as the potential uses of the information, followed by a series of questions regarding community ties and pending or prior involvement with the criminal justice system.
-Following the interview an attempt to corroborate or verify the information is made through references provided by the arrestee.
+The interview is initiated with a "Miranda warning," explaining the arrestee's rights as well as the potential uses of the information, followed by a series of questions regarding community ties and pending or prior involvement with the criminal justice system.
+Following the interview an attempt to verify the information is made through references provided by the arrestee.
 Calls are made, when appropriate, to probation or parole officers.
-A "criminal history" is compiled using police arrest records, computer inquiries, court and Bail Agency records.
-Finally, the information together with a recommendation is entered into the Automated Bail Agency Data Base (Aba Daba) via on-line computer terminals.
-When requested, a printed report summarizing this information can be generated by the computer to be made available to the judges, prosecutor and defense attorney at the time of the bail-setting hearing.
+A "criminal history" is compiled using police arrest records, computer inquiries, court and Pretrial Services Agency records.
+Finally, the information together with a recommendation is entered on-line into the Automated Bail Agency Data Base (Aba Daba) via computer terminals.
+When requested, a printed report summarizing this information can be generated by the computer to be presented at the time the bail-setting hearing.

-2/ The citation program is a process by which an arrestee is released by the Police following an investigation and recommendation by the D.C.
-Bail Agency.
-The accused is given a Citation Release Form with the date upon which he is to appear before an appropriate prosecutor.
+1/ The citation program is a process by which an arrestee is released by the Police following an investigation and recommendation by the Pretrial Services Agency.
+The accused is given a Citation Report Form with the date upon which he is to appear before an appropriate prosecutor.